mkard/penaviation/README.md

 # penaviation
 This repository contains the default configuration files for the NavLink router application

-Please download the following files
+Please download the following files:
 1. isbd.conf
 2. navrouter.conf

 Then move them to directory /data